divineabagolu/alx-pre_course/README.md

-THE README.me has been update
+THE README.me has been update.